 Paralegal networking is challenging regardless of where you’re at in your career.
 Unsurprisingly, many professionals across all industries feel unenthusiastic about networking.
 The old-school exchanging of business cards just isn’t exciting.
 However, more modern networking opportunities do exist.
-From Facebook groups to Meetups, paralegal networking can take many forms.
+From Facebook groups, events advertised in paralegal newsletters, to Meetups—paralegal networking can take many forms.

 With all the long-term benefits networking has to offer, you’ll benefit from finding and sticking with the networking style that works best for you.
 Below are our finds for impactful authentic paralegal networking.